 Early Notables of the Pyearce family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Pyearce Notables in all our PDF Extended History products and printed products wherever possible.
+and Holborn, Middlesex, was an English politician, Member of Parliament for Maidstone 1661 to 1667...
+Another 66 words (5 lines of text) are included under the topic Early Pyearce Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pyearce family to Ireland